shaik1002/biggitlabbomb/doc/development/integrations/jira_connect.md

 ---
-stage: Foundations
+stage: Manage
 group: Import and Integrate
 info: Any user with at least the Maintainer role can merge updates to this content.
 For details, see https://docs.gitlab.com/ee/development/development_processes.html#development-guidelines-review.
 ---

 # GitLab for Jira Cloud app development

-Developers have two options for how set up a development environment for the GitLab for Jira Cloud app:
+Developers have two options for how set up a development environment for the GitLab for Jira app:

 1. A full environment [with Jira](#set-up-with-jira).
 Use this when you need to test interactions with Jira.
 1. A local environment [without Jira](#setup-without-jira).
 You can use this quicker setup if you do not require Jira, for example when testing the GitLab frontend.